Guide for Authors

 Articles published in VRIH includes:

 - Reviews: A prospective thesis written by authors for a specific topic by compiling and organizing large amounts of data, material, and the leading viewpoints from original research papers.
-The length of these papers is around 20 pages,

 - Rapid communications: Rapid communications papers report on the final or interim results of the cutting-edge, latest, unique, or significant scientific research topics in the field of virtual reality and smart devices.
 Papers should not exceed four pages, and priority will be given for publications.